MikeSWang/Triumvirate/.github/SECURITY.md

 You can report a vulnerability privately on GitHub via the repository's [security section](https://github.com/MikeSWang/Triumvirate/security).

-We will respond as soon as possible if a vulnerability is admited, and provide a security update as a matter of priority.
+We will respond as soon as possible if a vulnerability is admitted, and provide a security update as a matter of priority.
 The exact timing depends on the available resources and the severity of the vulnerability.